|

 happen, they won't happen."

-that heart to heart in 2012, try to act as if this is all new to you.
+we do have that heart to heart in 2012, try to act as if this is all new

 Susan.
 How IS she your granddaughter?
 How does it fit together?"

-for her until she married David and made her own life here.
-She is my
+I cared for her until she married David and made her own life here.
+She

-only living relative.
+is my only living relative.
 Everyone else is dead.
-We're the last of our people
+We’re the last

-born on our home planet.
-The children are a chance for us to restore our
+of our people born on our home planet.
+The children are a chance for us

-family line and make sure that the race of Time Lords don't die when I
+to restore our family line and make sure that the race of Time Lords don’t

-much I do.
-But… well, what SHOULD I do or think about a 950 year
+But… well, what SHOULD I do or think about a nine hundred and fifty

-are honest and accept it," he said.
-"It would mean so much to
+intentions are honest and accept it,” he said.
+“It would mean

 Jackie looked at him and seemed unsure what to say in response.
 She was